DavidDerhy/api-docs/source/includes/_develop_debug.md

 total_pages | Total number of pages based on the given pagination

-##Manage Teams
+## Manage Teams

 To help you develop your apps faster, we've built the team management functionality directly into the Application Manager.
-To invite your fellow developers just open the team management view and start typing the email address or the name of the developer you would like to invite to your team.
-If the developer with provided email address already has a Fidor account, she can start to help you with your app immediately.
-In other cases, the invited developer will be notified by email.
+To invite your fellow developers just open the team management view and enter the email address or the name of the developer you would like to invite to your team.
+Make sure that he or she logged in to the Application Manager before at least once.